CounterpartyXCP/Documentation/Developers/protocol_specification.md

 merely change, e.g., the description of the asset, involve a debit (and destruction) of now 0.5 XCP.

-Asset descriptions may be of arbitrary length.
+Asset descriptions in enhanced asset information schema may be of arbitrary length.

 ###Broadcast